pollen-robotics/reachy2-docs/content/teleoperation/getting-started-teleoperation/connect-reachy2.md

 toc: true
 ---

+## 1. Find Reachy 2 IP

+In many cases, you will be able to use the name of the robot to connect.
+Find your robot name in its back, below its neck.

+If your network setup is configured so it does not work with the local name, you can get its exact IP by connecting to the dashboard, in the Network section.

+Can't find the IP?
+Use the LCD screen to get information.

+## 2. Check your VR setup is ready

+- First check your PC is connected to the **same network as the robot**.
+- Connect your VR device to your PC and make sure it is ready to be used.
+Depending on your headset, the menus you should get in when ready for use is different.
+Check your headset section for more information on how to start correctly.
+{{<toggle-list title="Meta headsets (Quest 2, Quest 3 and Rift)" text="Follow the steps of the section <a href=\"https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/\"><b>Setup Link</b> from the official Meta website</a>. <br /> You should then enter a white menu.
+When you are in, your VR device is ready.">}}
+{{<toggle-list title="HTC Vive" text="yeh">}}
+{{<toggle-list title="Valve Index" text="yeh">}}

-## Launch the app
+## 3. Launch the application

-Once everything is installed, you can launch the application.
+Once everything is ready, you can launch the application.
-First connect your headset to your computer and make sure it is ready for use.

-> Meta Quest headsets must be used with the link.

-Then run the *Reachy2Teleoperation.exe* file from the previously unzipped folder to start the application.

-## Find Reachy IP address

-The LCD screen connected in Reachy's back should be diplaying its IP address.

-{{< img-center "images/vr/getting-started/lcd-display.png" 400x "" >}}

-If the LCD screen is not working or is unplugged, check out the page Find my IP section to learn other ways to get the IP address.
+Run *Reachy2Teleoperation* from your computer.

-## Connect to the robot
+## 4. Connect to the robot

 Create a new robot entry in the menu with the IP address you previously found.
+The IP can either be:
+- the robot name followed by **.local**.<br />For example, if your robot name was **reachy2-beta0**, enter "**reachy2-beta0.local**".
+- the real robot IP, as written in the Network section of the dashboard.

 > Note that you must select the input fields with your VR beam and fill them in using your computer keyboard.